munificent/ui-as-code/in-progress/optional-semicolons.md

 *   **Unambiguity** - Removing mandatory semicolons as terminators can lead to ambiguous cases where both ignoring a newline or treating it as a semicolon lead to valid parses.
-Any grammar *must* be unambiguous&mdash;users don't like it if their code is parsed differently on different days of the week.
+Any syntax *must* be unambiguous&mdash;users don't like it if their code is parsed differently on different days of the week.
     When given an ambiguous choice, it must resolve it in a way that aligns with the user's intention as often as possible.